 - Write a to-do list in my daily planner

 - Take photos not only when we finish any art or projects, but also when any lesson goes wrong and of the messes, we leave behind

 - Involve my kids more in clean up and chores

 I am sure you all notice that when you are happy, everyone in your home is happier.
 I decided to keep myself happy, so I can raise a happy, healthy family, and goal setting helps me do this.

 Step 5: Write Down and Display your Goals

-Do you remember where you recorded your New Years goals for the year?
+Do you remember where you recorded your New Year goals for this year?

-Out of every time you take notes, how many times do you look at them again?
+Every time you take notes of how many times do you look at them again?

 Is it common for you to quit working on your goals halfway through the year because you don’t even remember what goals you set?

 Does this sound familiar to you?
 The simple solution to these problems is to write down your goals and put them up where you will see them regularly: your mirror, bathroom, breakfast table, back of your front door, walls of the homeschooling room, or even in your car.